weiland/es6-babel-systemjs-boilerplate/README.md

 Run something like `server`, `live-server`, `puer` (or whatever kind of local server you use)

 ### Requirements
-The project depends on node, gulp, systemjs-builder and 6to5.
+The project depends on node, gulp, systemjs-builder and babel.

 ### Todos